-1. PROGRAM SUMMARY.
+- 1. PROGRAM SUMMARY.
 The SPIRIT program (hereafter "the Program") is designed to serve children (hereafter "clients") and their families who are underserved and are at risk for high level out-of-county residential placement.
-The Program operates on a community-based Wraparound evidence-based model, utilizing a "Whatever It Takes" approach to identify and integrate thoughtful, responsive and creative interventions for the clients and their families.
-The Program operates Teams comprised of County and Contractor staff co-located at each of the Behavioral Wellness Children's Clinics in Lompoc, Santa Barbara and Santa Maria.
-The collaboration between County and Contractor allows the Program to provide a full service partnership for clients, where clients receive a full spectrum of services in order to achieve the goals identified in their individualized Client Service Plan.
-Contractor's Lompoc Program shall be located at 401 E. Ocean Ave, Lompoc; Contractor's Santa Barbara Program shall be located at 429 North San Antonio Road, Santa Barbara; Contractor's Santa Maria Program shall be located at 500 West Foster Road, Santa Maria, California.
+The Program operates on a community-based, wraparound, evidence-based model, using a "whatever it takes" approach to identify and integrate thoughtful, responsive, and creative interventions for clients and their families.
+The Program operates Teams comprised of County and Contractor staff co-located at each of the Behavioral Wellness Children's Clinics in Lompoc, Santa Barbara, and Santa Maria.
+The collaboration between County and Contractor allows the Program to provide a full-service partnership for clients, where clients receive a full spectrum of services in order to achieve the goals identified in their individualized Client Service Plan.
+Contractor's Lompoc Program shall be located at: - A. 401 E. Ocean Ave, Lompoc; - B. 429 North San Antonio Road, Santa Barbara; and - C. 500 West Foster Road, Santa Maria, California.

-- A. Maintain the client in their homes and communities whenever possible; - B. Support the client's ability to adapt and cope with changing life circumstances; - C. Define and refine family strengths, culture, vision and needs; - D. Prioritize family needs to create a plan that will help meet those needs; and - E. Carry out the Client Service Plan one need at a time until the client no longer requires Program supports because the family's vision has been achieved. - 3.
+- A. Maintain the client in their homes and communities whenever possible; - B. Support the client's ability to adapt and cope with changing life circumstances; - C. Define and refine family strengths, culture, vision, and needs; - D. Prioritize family needs to create a plan that will help meet those needs; and - E. Carry out the Client Service Plan one need at a time until the client no longer requires Program support because the family's vision has been achieved. - 3.
 SERVICES.
-Contractor shall provide an array of mental health services, as needed, to Program clients and their families throughout Santa Barbara County, which may or may not include the following services: - A. Case Management: Services that assist a client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
+Contractor shall develop, support, and empower family units by identifying existing strengths and areas of need, and teaching problem solving skills.
+Contractor shall provide the following services, as needed to Program clients: - A. Case Management.
+Services that assist a client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
 The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure client access to service and the service delivery system; monitoring of the client's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249. - B. Assessment.
-Assessment is designed to evaluate the current status of a client's mental, emotional or behavioral health.
-Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history; analysis of relevant cultural issues and history; diagnosis; and use of testing procedures, as defined in Title 9 CCR Section 1810.204.
+Assessment is designed to evaluate the current status of a client's mental, emotional, or behavioral health.
+Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history, analysis of relevant cultural issues and history, diagnosis, and use of mental health testing procedures, as defined in Title 9 CCR Section 1810.204.